A New Theory of Emotions

 • Processes incoming sensory signals

-• Draws on memories of past exerperienes
+• Draws on memories of past experiences

 • Predicts and interprets the current circumstances